Belleville Sons Honor Roll

 (August 2, 1945) -- Technical Sgt.
 Patrick J. Hoey, 25, was killed in action on Dec.
 14, while serving with the First Army in Germany.

-Born in Long Island, Hoey lived with his aunt and uncle for 10 years in Belleville.
+Born in Long Island, Hoey lived with his aunt and uncle for 10 years on 18 Prospect Street in Belleville.

 Hoey was wounded in Tunisia in 1943, and awarded the Legion of Merit.